 A thank you letter from an employee's supervisor is a treasured form of positive recognition.
 After all, who knows better than the supervisor about the employee's job performance?
 So, no one is in a better position to write a thank you letter than the supervisor or manager who knows the employee's performance the best.

 The reality, unfortunately, is that employee recognition is often irregularly offered in workplaces.
-This is partially because supervisors question why a thank you letter is necessary.
+This is in part because supervisors question why a thank you letter is necessary.
 After all, in the majority of instances, the employee is just doing a good job at their job.
 Why do you need to thank an employee for doing their job?

 This attitude belies the fact that employees can perform on many different levels of effectiveness while just doing their job.
 The supervisor has a terrific opportunity to recognize the employees who are performing at a higher level.

 Since an employee thank you or recognition letter is such a powerful tool, it also serves the supervisor as a method for communicating the actions that the supervisor wants to reinforce.
 In this way, the employee learns what the supervisor wants from him.

-Here are two sample thank you letters that a supervisor might write to praise an employee.
+Here are two samples of thank you letters that a supervisor might write to praise an employee.
 Use these sample thank you letters as templates or guides for your own supervisory thank you letters.

 Remember that the key to effective employee recognition and thank you letters from supervisors, beyond your fundamental thankfulness, is to reinforce behavior that you'd like to see the employee continue.